OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-035.md

 ## Psalm 35:11

-> Malicious witnesses rise up;
+> False witnesses rise up;
-> They ask me things that I do not know.
+> They question me about things I do not know.

 ## Psalm 35:12

-> They repay me evil for good,
+> They return harm for my good,
-> To the bereavement of my soul.
+> Bringing grief to my soul.

 ## Psalm 35:13

-> But as for me, when they were sick, my clothing was sackcloth;
+> But as for me, when they were sick, I wore sackcloth;
 > I humbled my soul with fasting,
-> But my prayer kept returning to me.
+> But my prayer returned unanswered.

 ## Psalm 35:14

 > I went about as though it were my friend or brother;
-> I bowed down in mourning, like one who mourns for a mother.
+> I bowed down in mourning, like one who grieves for a mother.

 ## Psalm 35:15